 and forgot my days of joy.

 Ever weary I dragged my exiled body

-through swamp, thick wood, bottomless deep and steep crag.
+in swamp, thick wood, boundless deep and steep crag.

 Too soon the shadows overtook my steps,

 too soon he who said he loved me

 I know your fate, but those horrid spasms

 are not the divine winds that move my words,

 for now within me sadly dwells just Sickness.